openpreserve/jpylyzer/howto-prepare-release.md

-s## Steps in preparing a jpylyzer release
+## Steps in preparing a jpylyzer release

 ### Before you start